d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 how learning rates should be adjusted for very large minibatches as they arise in distributed large scale learning.
-For now, though, we can ignore this dependency.
+For now, we can ignore this dependency.

 :begin_tab:`mxnet`
-We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We define our `SGD` class,
+a subclass of `d2l.HyperParameters` (introduced in :numref:`oo-design-utilities`), to have a similar API as the built-in SGD optimizer.
 We update the parameters in the `step` method.
 It accepts a `batch_size` argument that can be ignored.
 :end_tab:

 :begin_tab:`pytorch`
-We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We define our `SGD` class,
+a subclass of `d2l.HyperParameters` (introduced in :numref:`oo-design-utilities`), to have a similar API as the built-in SGD optimizer.
 We update the parameters in the `step` method.
-The `zero_grad` method sets all gradients to 0, which must be run before a backward step.
+The `zero_grad` method sets all gradients to 0, which must be run before a backpropagation step.
 :end_tab:

 :begin_tab:`tensorflow`
-We define our `SGD` class to have a similar API as the built-in SGD optimizer.
+We define our `SGD` class,
+a subclass of `d2l.HyperParameters` (introduced in :numref:`oo-design-utilities`), to have a similar API as the built-in SGD optimizer.
 We update the parameters in the `apply_gradients` method.
 It accepts a list of parameter and gradient pairs.